 She’s best known for creating images that have hidden meaning or other images embedded in them.
 And because much of her work focuses on Native American themes, it seemed like a good way to engage kids in content.

 It was my first real attempt at trying to activate the prior knowledge stored in the heads of my students.
 I got better at it over time but I still remember the incredible feeling I had at the end of the day when I realized how well it went.

 I was able to find some Indian flute music on cassette tape and had that playing as kids came into my room.
 The lights were dimmed and blank paper was on each desk, all of which were facing the wall.
-Using one of those old, weird book projectors, I threw up an image titled Doubled Back and simple asked kids to yell out what they saw.
+Using one of those old, weird book projectors, I threw up an image titled Doubled Back and simply asked kids to yell out what they saw.
 Then asked them to look again and to write down what they saw.

 Some got it right away.